 Running a farm often involves dealing with uncertainty.
 On top of the typical risks of owning a business, you also need to worry about uncontrollable factors like bad weather, a poor harvest or political roadblocks like tariffs.
-Given all these challenges, it’s understandable if your farm faced financial stretches that hurt your credit score and made it difficult to land farm loans with bad credit.
+Given all these challenges, it’s understandable if your farm faced financial stretches that hurt your credit score and made it difficult to attain farm business loans for bad credit.
 Fortunately, there are still financing options available.
 Let’s dive into the current state of farm financing and your options for how to get a farm loan.

 The State of Farm Financing